bio-apple/single_cell/README.md

 在单细胞 RNA 测序 (scRNA-seq) 中，空胞指的是： 含有条形码 (barcode) 但没有真正的细胞，仅含有少量环境 RNA (ambient RNA)。 这些 RNA 可能来源于细胞裂解后的游离 RNA，在实验过程中随机进入微滴 (droplet) 或孔板 (well) 中。

-[Kim G D, Lim C, Park J. A practical handbook on single-cell RNA sequencing data quality control and downstream analysis[J].
-Molecules and Cells, 2024, 47(9): 100103.](https://www.sciencedirect.com/science/article/pii/S1016847824001286)
+### 3-3:Mitochondrial gene content cutoff
 *A recent systematic survey of scRNA-seq data suggested that a mitochondrial proportion threshold of 10% is appropriate to distinguish between healthy and low-quality cells in most human tissues, while in mouse tissues, the recommended threshold is 5%.*

-[Osorio D, Cai J J. Systematic determination of the mitochondrial proportion in human and mice tissues for single-cell RNA-sequencing data quality control[J].
+[Osorio D, Cai JJ.
+Systematic determination of the mitochondrial proportion in human and mice tissues for single-cell RNA-sequencing data quality control[J].
 Bioinformatics, 2021, 37(7): 963-967.](https://academic.oup.com/bioinformatics/article/37/7/963/5896986?login=false)

+### 3-4:remove background noise(remove_ambient_RNA_contamination)

+We use our genotype-based estimates to evaluate the performance of three methods (**CellBender, DecontX, SoupX**) that are designed to quantify and remove background noise.
+We find that CellBender provides the most precise estimates of background noise levels and also yields the highest improvement for marker gene detection.

+[Janssen P, Kliesmete Z, Vieth B, et al. The effect of background noise and its removal on the analysis of single-cell expression data[J].
+Genome biology, 2023, 24(1): 140.](https://link.springer.com/article/10.1186/s13059-023-02978-x)

-### 3-3:Normalization
+### 3-5:Normalization

 ![normalization](./Normalization/Conceptual_differences_between_variance-stabilizing_transformations.png)

 [Ahlmann-Eltze C, Huber W. Comparison of transformations for single-cell RNA-seq data[J].
 Nature Methods, 2023, 20(5): 665-672.](https://www.nature.com/articles/s41592-023-01814-1)

-### highly_variable_gene
+### 3-6:highly_variable_gene

 *HVG selection methods can be classified into four categories:*